 Weather was a major concern as the day of the invasion grew nearer.
 Due to multiple considerations, if the invasion did not take place in early June it would be delayed for at least an additional 30 days.
 The poor weather forced the cancellation of the original target date of June 5, and only a small window in an on-coming front provided the allied powers with the ability to give the go ahead to for the invasion to proceed on the following day.
 In order to ensure the element of surprise, the pre-invasion naval bombardment lasted only 30 minutes, and due to a concern that their bombs may fall on their own troops, allied bomber pilots were instructed to hold their bombs for an additional few precious seconds leaving most of the ordinance to drop two to three miles inland while German fortifications and beach obstacles remained largely unscarred.

 Unlike today’s volunteer military, the United States soldiers responsible for invading and toppling Hitler’s “Fortung Europa” represented a cross spectrum of the country at that time.
 The average GI had an eighth grade education and was 24 years old.
-They came from small towns and large urban areas, and as the Higgins boats approached the beaches, attorneys and engineers sat shoulder to shoulder with factory workers and mechanics and farm hands.
+They came from small towns and large urban areas, and as the Higgins boats approached the beaches, immigration attorney and engineers sat shoulder to shoulder with factory workers and mechanics and farm hands.
 Some had enlisted individually and others collectively.
 In one instance, an entire platoon was made up of the residents of a small Virginia town who had know each other since childhood—over 90% of them would be dead within five minutes of hitting the beach.

 The fighting on the American beaches was fierce, particularly on Omaha.
 Due to its slightly convex shape, German troops were able to greet their adversaries with an enfilade of fire.
 For the initial few hours, the fate of the entire attack hung in the balance as the incoming troops huddled for safety near the water’s edge.
 Units were hopelessly intermixed, and many had landed far from their planned destinations.
 Gradually this mixed collection of husbands, brothers and sons came together and found it within themselves to advance toward the enemy despite its unrelenting fire.
 Some military experts say that once the shooting starts every war becomes a sergeant’s war.
 The underlying meaning being that the success or failure in every battle is ultimately based on the ingenuity and courage of small groups of men with a collective sense of purpose.
 Perhaps nowhere was this theory more visibly proven than on that long ago Tuesday morning in France.